 It cooked the surface of frozen pizzas well, lending just a bit of crispiness to the crust and fully melting and just starting to brown the cheese.
 Its quick heating style did leave the interior of the pizza a bit underdone compared to the outside.
 While most of our testers enjoyed this texture, others felt it was less than ideal.
 Also, we used 6-inch pizzas in our testing for the FlashXpress as it couldn't accommodate the 12-inch pizzas we used for the other models.

-It made the best toast in our test, toasting the top facing sides of slices quite evenly and leaving minimal striations on the bottom facing sides.
+It made the best toast in our test, toasting the top-facing sides of slices quite evenly and leaving minimal striations on the bottom-facing sides.
 Its toasting sweet spot can accommodate four slices of bread.
-It has just a small cold spot next to the door, so if you're making toast in this model we suggest you push the bread all the way to the back of the oven.
-It was the only model we tested that didn't have a bagel function.
-It toasted the faces of bagels very evenly, but it also toasted the backsides, which lost it a few points.
-The FlashXpress makes toast exceptionally fast.
-When placed on the medium shade setting it produces toast in two minutes.
-This is about the same amount of time as a traditional slot toaster and about a third of the time of most toaster ovens.
-This is even more impressive when you consider the fact that traditional slot toasters have the advantage of heating elements that are right next to the bread.
-This toasting speed is one of the reasons we gave the FlashXpress our Top Pick for Convenience award.
-This is sort of a mid-range priced toaster.
-If you're looking for something that can bake then this is not a great value as the Best Buy Award-winning Black and Decker provides better baking performance at half the price.
-However, its cost is in the same ballpark as buying both a traditional slot toaster and a microwave.
-So if you're pressed for counter space and want something that can serve in the place of both of those appliances the FlashXpress is a reasonable value.
+It has just a small cold spot next to the door, so if you're making toast in this model, we suggest you push the bread all the way to the back of the oven.
+The only model we tested didn't have a bagel function.
+It toasted the faces of bagels very evenly, but it also toasted the backsides, which lost a few points.

+If you're looking to bake, then the FlashXpress isn't for you.
+However, if you're looking to combine our favorite toaster and the best microwave into one compact device, then this is what you're looking for.
+This is a mid-range priced toaster.
+If you're looking for something that can bake, this is not a great value, as other affordable models produce better baking performance.
+However, its cost is in the same ballpark as buying a traditional slot toaster and a microwave.
+So if you're pressed for counter space and want something that can serve in the place of both of those appliances, the FlashXpress is a reasonable value.

-If you're looking to bake then the FlashXpress isn't for you.
-However, if you're looking to combine your traditional slot toaster and microwave into one compact device, then this is what you're looking for.
-Just one note of caution: the FlashXpress' heating elements throw off infrared radiation, which can damage your eyes with prolonged exposure.
-The user manual warns to not stare at the elements for a long time.
-While we didn't find this particularly troubling, it may dissuade someone who is looking to ditch their microwave due to concerns about microwave radiation.
+Just one note of caution: the FlashXpress's heating elements throw off infrared radiation, which can damage your eyes with prolonged exposure.
+The user manual warns not to stare at the elements for a long time.
+While we didn't find this particularly troubling, it may dissuade someone looking to ditch their microwave due to concerns about microwave radiation.